Independence as the way to liberation:

 With Clifton Joseph

 Open Call The workshop is open to all but has limited capacity.
-If you are interested to join us, kindly register with subject line "Workshop Clifton Joseph" and the day on which you'd like to participate at email@example.com
+If you are interested to join us, kindly register with subject line "Workshop Clifton Joseph" at email@example.com

 Following the opening weekend of our project UNRAVELING THE (UNDER-)DEVELOPMENT COMPLEX, we cordially invite you to this workshop with Clifton Joseph:

 Walter Rodney's work has been instrumental in providing a realistic framework for those engaged in movements that confront social inequality.
 In his book How Europe Underdeveloped Africa, Rodney provridrers a framework for today's analysis of how big tech companies are censoring information, leading to confusion and lack of transparency.
 He also discusses how politicians' betrayals of democracy – including Obama nowadays – have eroded trust in the system.
 And he identifies what role artists have to play in initiating change.
 Ultimately, Rodney's work seeks to inspire participants to take action by identifying artistic initiatives or movements that could bring about meaningful reform for modern society.
 In this workshop, we will examine Rodney's work and discuss how it can be applied to our current situation.
 We will also identify ways in which we can take action to bring about change in our own communities.

 Join us for an exploration of how Walter Rodney's classic book, How Europe Underdeveloped Africa, has influenced generations of progressive thinkers.
 Through this workshop series, we will have the opportunity to increase our understanding of the so called African underdevelopment – its causes, effects and possible solutions.
 We will also consider Rodney's work in the context of current struggles around the world.
 This promises to be a thought-provoking and engaging series for everyone involved.